-Due to the limited capacity of our sailing vessel, the S/V Australis, this trip accommodates a maximum of just seven travelers, plus our Natural Habitat Adventures Expedition Leader and three crew.
-Such a small group guarantees an intimate and inimitable experience of Antarctica, and highly personalized encounters with the guides and naturalists we travel with.
+Due to the limited capacity of our motorsailer vessel, the S/V Australis, this trip accommodates a maximum of just seven travelers, plus our Natural Habitat Adventures Expedition Leader and three crew.
+Such a small group guarantees an intimate and inimitable experience of Antarctica, with highly personalized guide and staff relationships.

 Specialized 4x4 Land Rovers and Land Cruisers